stanhoe.org is a project of the former local history group Stanhoe Archive.

 Around August 2014 the developers of Gallery3 announced that the software would no longer be maintained.
 We therefore migrated to Piwigo in October 2014.
 Piwigo is a popular replacement for Gallery3 and the move was easy.
 The new gallery works much better on mobile devices and gives the adminstrators more power, though the learning curve is steeper.

-The ideal would be a “museum-class” CMS such as Greenstone, dspace, EPrints or Fedora Commons.
-This would provide better searchability and support for more types of metadata, and allow us to catalogue scanned documents as PDFs with embedded text.
+The ideal would be to integrate the gallery fully into CMS Made Simple, or perhaps alternatively to use a “museum-class” CMS such as Greenstone, dspace, EPrints or Fedora.
+The latter would provide better searchability and support for more types of metadata, and allow us to catalogue scanned documents as PDFs with embedded text.
 But they are more complex to set up, and we don’t have the expertise.
 The would welcome any offers of help.